 B2B marketing with high efficiency

-May 25th marks the 5th anniversary of the introduction of the GDPR.
-After a 2-year transition period and 3 years of entry into force, there is still uncertainty in many companies about how marketers can drive their own marketing in compliance with the GDPR and find new B2B customers.
-We show you how to comply with the GDPR and still successfully convince many new B2B customers.
+25 May marks the fifth anniversary of the introduction of the GDPR.
+After a two-year transition period and three years of entry into force, many companies are still uncertain about how marketers can promote their own marketing in compliance with the GDPR and find new customers.
+We show you how to comply with the GDPR and still successfully convince many new customers.

 What does the GDPR mean for B2B marketing?

 The significantly stronger regulation of data storage and the processing of customer-related data has caused uncertainty since the introduction of the GDPR.
 This applies both to companies that target end customers and to companies that focus on the B2B segment.

 This article deals with the framework conditions and rules for companies operating in the B2B sector.
 As a B2B data specialist, we have developed concepts and systems for GDPR-compliant data management and offer our customers products and solutions that all comply with the GDPR.
 If you would like to acquire new customers in a DSGVO-compliant manner, then take a look at our Address-Shop over.

 B2B direct marketing is easier than many companies think

 With direct marketing you can systematically develop new customers or even entire customer groups.
 Via the corresponding service providers, you can call up addresses and mailing lists that correspond to your predefined selection specifications and individual target groups, taking into account the German Data Protection Act (DSGVO).
 In this way, you receive a large number of B2B addresses to contact potential customers directly and efficiently.